richfaces/richfaces-sandbox/README.md

 Building Sandbox Showcase
 -------------------------

-You can build Showcase and all components with following command:
+After having built the individual Sandbox components (see the above), you can build the Sandbox Showcase and with following command:

-    mvn clean install -Pshowcase
+    mvn install -Pshowcase

-Once built, Showcase is available at `showcase-sandbox/target/showcase.war`.
+Once built, the Sandbox Showcase is available at `showcase-sandbox/target/showcase.war`.